Haxodrat/patient-sim-ai/README.md

 ## Accomplishments

-- Delivered the solution to Stanford Medical School Professor.
+- Delivered the solution to a Stanford Medical School professor.
 - Placed first out of 600+ participants and 200+ teams at HackDavis2024.

 ## Getting Started